rafaelcgama/restore-uber/README.md

 ## Final Thoughts

-What started as a small act of stubbornness turned into a full-blown automation pipeline.
+What started as a small act of stubbornness an defiance turned into a full-blown automation pipeline.
 It was unnecessary, slightly obsessive, and definitely not the most efficient solution — but it worked.

-My Uber account is back.
+My Uber account is back and working as of 10/12/2025.
 Let’s see how long it stays that way!